GoogleChrome/developer.chrome.com/site/en/docs/webstore/review-process/index.md

 ### Takedown {: #takedown }

 Takedown refers to the act of removing an extension from the Chrome Web Store.
-In most situations takedowns are not permanent: the extension's developer can return the extension to the web store by submitting a new version that resolves the policy violation and passing the review process.
+In most situations takedowns are not permanent: the extension's publisher can return the extension to the web store by submitting a new version that resolves the policy violation and passing the review process.

 Takedowns occur in two primary scenarios.
 First, immediate takedowns occur when reviewers detect one or more policy violations of moderate or greater severity in the published version of an extension.
-Second, delayed takedowns occur after the [warning period][warning] for a minor policy violation expires.
+Second, delayed takedowns occur after the [warning period][header-warning] for a minor policy violation expires.
 In both cases, the impact of the takedown is the same.

 Developer communication